ohgyulim/MCP-Engineer-Intern-Assignment/README.md

 ### Prompt Template

-You can use all three tools in a single natural language prompt like this in Claude Desktop:
+You can use all three tools in a single prompt like this in Claude Desktop:

 Template variables:
 - `{filing_type}`: Filing type (e.g., 10-K, 8-K, 10-Q)